 pelf

-command is responsible for assembling an AppBundle by combining an ELF runtime, runtime information, static tools, and a compressed filesystem image.
+The pelf command is responsible for assembling an AppBundle by combining an ELF runtime, runtime information, static tools, and a compressed filesystem image.

 Functionality